OliverPohl/p3_collaboration_competition/README.md

-# Deep reinforcement learning: Collaboration and Competition
+# Report of Deep reinforcement learning: Solving the UnityEnvironment Tennis

 ### Introduction
 The repository contains the third and final project of the Udacity Deep Reinforcement Learning Nanodegree.